-Despite the advantages, only 14% of current and intended SAP ERP users have completed the transition to S/4HANA, highlighting the challenges and the necessity for better IT alignment in the migration process.
+Despite the advantages, currently, 12% of current and intended SAP ERP users have completed their transition to S/4HANA.
+The Americas' SAP Users' Group (ASUG) reports that 47% of members are either live on S/4HANA or have initiated migration projects, with an additional 22% planning to begin within the next two years.
+This highlights the challenges and the necessity for better IT alignment in the migration process.